Tony118g/captured/TESTING.md

 ## Automated Testing

 During development, I created automated tests for the NavBar.js and SecondaryNav.js components.
 The folder containing these tests can be found in the components folder.
-I found this very beneficial in helping ensure that the site's navigation functionailty works as intended.
-In future, I would definitely encorporate more automated tests throughout the site as I have seen how useful they can be.
+I found this very beneficial in helping ensure that the site's navigation functionality works as intended.
+In the future, I would definitely incorporate more automated tests throughout the site as I have seen how useful they can be.

 ![Screenshot of automated test results](documentation/testing-images/automated-test-results.png)